 Here’s a true story: My wife and I have terrific kids, but there was a time during our children’s teenage years when the bottom essentially fell out of our life together as a family.
 I’ll spare you the details, but we pretty much thought we’d failed on every level, failed to the extent that we would never be the parents of happy, fulfilled, independent adult children.
 If we needed anything during that time, we needed patience, and we needed to learn how to have patience with our kids.

 My friend Kathy tried to encourage us: “I was rebellious as a young adult,” she said.
 “But my parents were patient.
 I eventually found my way.
 Your kids will too.”
 We didn’t need a timetable, what we needed was hope.
 Patience provides a place where hope can take root and grow.
+Patience provides a place where hope can take root and grow.
+Additionally, the practice of applied, hopeful, deliberate patience can facilitate all kinds of healing.
+Patience is a great investment.
+Here are five ways to have patience with your kids.

 1. Don’t ask for patience, practice it: